yannbriancon/spring-hibernate-query-utils/README.md

                 .andExpect(status().isOk())
                 .andReturn();

-        // Get the query count for this thread and check that it is equal to the number of query you expect, let's say 4.
+        // Get the query count for this thread and check that it is equal to the number of query you expect,
-        // The count is checked and we detect potential n+1 queries.
+        // Let's say 4 for the example.
         Assertions.assertThat(hibernateQueryInterceptor.getQueryCount()).isEqualTo(4);
     }
 }